 - 1. Samples only need to be elutriated if they have inorganic material that you do not want to include with the sample.
 If the sample is all organic material, include all material in the sample and proceed to preservation (Step 15). - 2.
 Gently swirl contents in bucket to create a "whirlpool" and suspend organic material.
-This process is called elutriation (Figure 34).
+This process is called elutriation (Figure 35).

-Figure 34.
+Figure 35.
 Process of elutriation (Dates and Byrne 1997).

-- Carefully pour contents of bucket into 250 μm sieve or sieve bucket (Figure 35).
-If you are in a boat, hold the sieve over a 5 gallon bucket to capture the waste water.
+- Carefully pour contents of bucket into 250 μm sieve or sieve bucket (Figure 36).
+If you are in a boat, hold the sieve over a 5 gallon bucket to capture the waste water or hold over the side of the boat (note: if you spill the material in the sieve over the side of the boat, you will need to collect a new sample).
 Some material will be retained in the original bucket. - a.
 Be careful not to slosh sample water over the edge of the sieve.
-All material must be contained within the sieve to maintain a quantitative sample. - b.
+All material must be contained within the sieve to maintain a quantitative sample.
+If the sieve spills, collect a new sample.

+- b.
 The sieve bucket should be used for petite ponar samples for thick, fine sediments. - c.
 If the sieve fills up with organic matter, you may pick clumps out of the sieve and place in sample jar. - d.
 You may use your fingers or shake the sieve or sieve bucket to stir the sample and move fine material through the sieve. - e.
 You may use low-pressure water to wash sediment through sieve mesh.
-High pressure will damage organisms.
+High pressure will damage organisms. - f.
+Sieving the sample in small portions may help prevent clogging. - g.
+Continue rinsing to reduce the sediment in the sample, especially for petite ponar samples.
+Reduce samples to ≤750 mL if possible.